KyeOnDiscord/pro-swapper-wiki/wiki.md

 Does Pro Swapper work on PS4, Xbox, Nintendo Switch, Mobile?
 The swapper is only available for Windows.
 (Most recommended on Windows 10)

-Why do skins have no head?
-Some skin's have no head as the method we use to swap skins limits the amount of parts we can swap.

-Why don't backblings work with skins / Why are backblings invisible on skins?
-It's just how skin swapping works, there is no way to fix this, however the skins which show as default in lobby have their backbling ingame.

 # Swapper Not Opening